thsudo/plan-my-vote/README.md

 # Repository Viewer

 This is a server-side web application written in JavaScript with [Express][express] and [Handlebars][handlebars].
-It allows you to provide the URL to a public GitHub repo and will display open PRs for that repo along with the user who created the PR and the number of commits and comments on it.
+It is a test project that allows you to plan your vote in advance, send an email and SMS noty, and book time on your calendar to vote.

 ## Setup